gpicavet/gpicavet.github.io/_posts/2017-12-11-sudoku-solver.markdown

 So here is a simple program that first finds as much "lone single" as it can.<br>
 When there's no more single, it finds the cell having the less candidates and explores each of them.
 One of them is good, others are bad and create conflict.<br>
 As we dont know in advance, we save the state so when a conflict is detected, we go back to that state and choose another candidate.
 This technique is called "backtracking", and yes you have already done that on hard sudoku with your favorite eraser !;)<br>

+I know it's not the first program to use this techniques and other sophisticated algorithms like the [Dancing Links](https://en.wikipedia.org/wiki/Dancing_Links) have a better time complexity.
 It's a compromise between simplicity (it would require more code to implement other techniques) and performance.
-Even with one technique we can solve hardest sudoku in less than 100ms in javascript on a low end PC !
+Even a simple technique can dramatically reduce the search tree and speed up the solving of the hardest sudoku grids.

 As a bonus, this one can solve 16x16 grids (with a little more milliseconds :) and could be extended easily to 25x25.